thyagomota/aws-labs/lab-004/README.md

 ## Overview

-This lab is very similar to [lab-003](../lab-003) except that you will create a *Nat instance* instead of a *Nat gateway*.
-Also, when you create the EC2 instance in the public subnet (the one labeled B), make sure to choose an AMI that comes with pre-installed NAT software.
+As mentioned before, this lab is very similar to [lab-003](../lab-003) except that you will create a *Nat instance* instead of a *Nat gateway*.
+To do just that, when you create the EC2 instance in the public subnet (the one labeled B), make sure to choose an AMI that comes with pre-installed NAT software.

 ### Step 1 - Run Lab-002
-Repeat all of the steps described in [lab-002](../lab-002), making sure that any reference to lab-002 are replaced by lab-004.
-The security group for the instances must have an *inbound rule* that enables not only SSH but also HTTP traffic.
-For the EC2 instance in the public subnet, follow the specific instructions described in the next step.
+Repeat all of the steps described in [lab-002](../lab-002), making sure that any references to lab-002 are replaced by lab-004.
+The security group for the instance in the private subnet (the one labeled B) must have an *inbound rule* that enables not only SSH but also HTTP traffic.
+For the EC2 instance in the public subnet (the one labeled A), follow the specific instructions described in the next step.

 ### Step 2 - Launch an EC2 Instance with NAT Software
-Search the community AMIs for one with NAT software.
+Search the community AMIs for one with NAT software pre-installed.
 After the instance is launched, make sure to enable *port forwarding* by disabling *source/destination check*.

 ![lab-004-scrn-01](images/lab-004-scrn-01.png)
 ![lab-004-scrn-02](images/lab-004-scrn-02.png)